kennydasilva/airbnb-clone-project/README.md

 ### 6. API Documentation
 APIs are documented using the OpenAPI standard, making integration and testing easy for developers.

+## 🔐 API Security
+### Authentication
+Implements token-based authentication (e.g., JWT) to verify user identity before accessing restricted endpoints.

+### Authorization
+Ensures users can only perform actions within their permissions — for example, only property owners can modify their listings.

+### Data Encryption
+Sensitive information like passwords and payment details are encrypted using industry-standard algorithms.

+### Rate Limiting
+Prevents abuse and DDoS attacks by limiting the number of API requests a user can make within a specific time frame.

+### Importance of Security
+Security is critical to protect user data, prevent financial fraud, and maintain trust within the platform.
+All transactions and data communications will be handled over HTTPS.

 ### 📁 Repository Structure

 ## 🧑‍💻 Author